GSA/fpki-guides/_tools/03_fpki_activity_report.md

 ### FPKIMA Certificate Activity

+The activity listed in this section is limited to the certificates issued BY or TO the Federal Bridge or Federal Common Policy CA.

 The following certificates were issued **BY** or **TO** the FPKI Trust Infrastructure in the last 30 days.

 | Affiliate | Subject CA | Issuing CA | Serial | Issued Date |
 | --------- | ---------- | ---------- | ------ | ------ |
 | No Activity |

 The following certificates have been removed from the FPKI Trust Infrastructure in the last 30 days.

 | Affiliate | Subject CA | Issuing CA | Serial | Issued Date |
 | --------- | ---------- | ---------- | ------ | ------ |
 | No Activity |

 The following certificates are expiring in the next four months and may be re-issued.

 | Affiliate | Subject CA | Issuing CA | Serial | Expiration Date |
 | --------- | ---------- | ---------- | ------ | ---------- |
 | SAFE BioPharma | SAFE Bridge CA 02 | Federal Bridge CA 2016 | 9 C6 EB AD 66 1E 5B 89 92 84 4D C9 58 57 7E 94 4C DC EF 52 | 06/23/2018 |